the-craft-beer-foundation/white-paper/README.md

 brewers.
 Some contracts require venues to dedicate over 80% of beer taps to their big name brands in exchange for rebates, infrastructure investment and refurbishment loans.

-And large foreign-owned multinational conglomerates market their own craft-like beers seeking to co-opt craft breweries authenticity and craftiness.
+And large foreign-owned multinational corporations market their own craft-like beers seeking to co-opt craft breweries authenticity and craftiness.
 But craft beer drinkers "want to know who owns the beer they’re drinking" and "there is a strong preference for craft beer from independently owned breweries." [[1](#citations)]